FRK65/Notes-with-Server-and-Spring/mynotes/java-version-features/java_17.md

 - secure, and
 - efficient.

+  ## In One Line All Java 17 Features are :

+   1).
+Sealed Classes (Only declare classes can extend a class).

+   2).
+Pattern Matching for Switch case (Pass Object it will detect (int double String) any also handle null)

+   3).
+New API for better random number generation with selected Algo. via New RandomGenerator Interface.

+   4).
+Strong Encapsulation to Prevents security vulnerabilities and Improves security.

+   5).
+Removed outdated features to improve security, maintainability, and modern coding standards.
+    - **✅ Removed The Applet API :** Modern browsers no longer support Java applets due to security concerns.
+      Java developers should use JavaScript, WebAssembly, or other web technologies instead
+    - **✅ Removed SecurityManager :** which restrict access to system resources, Coz Applications should now use OS-level security policies or modules like Java Platform Module System (JPMS).
+    - **✅ Dropped RMI Activation System :** Remote Method Invocation (RMI) Activation System, Existing RMI applications should migrate to newer remote communication technologies.

+   6).
+Performance & Garbage Collector (GC) Improvements : G1 GC (Garbage-First Garbage Collector) now reduces pause times and handles large heaps more efficiently
+   ZGC (Z Garbage Collector) is low-latency and now uses less memory, making applications faster.

+   7).
+Text blocks (""" syntax) are now optimized for better multi-line formatting. 🚀 No need for \n or manual line breaks anymore!

+   8).
+Java Enhancement Proposals (JEPs) : Developers can now interact with system memory directly for better performance.

+   9). macOS/AArch64 Support (Apple Silicon) : Java 17 fully supports Apple’s M1/M2 chips, optimizing performance for macOS on ARM architecture.
+Applications run faster on Apple Silicon devices.

 Here’s a theoretical overview of its key features:
 ---
 ### 1️⃣ Sealed Classes (`sealed`, `permits`)**